What Not to do Before the Close of Escrow

 Don’t be a big spender

 You don’t want to end up buying items for a home you don’t home.
-Big purchases will throw off what’s called your “debt to income ratio” (which measures how much of your monthly income goes toward debt obligations) a ratio lenders consider when evaluating a loan application.
+Big purchases will throw off what’s called your “debt to income ratio” (which measures how much of your monthly income goes toward debt obligations), ratio lenders consider when evaluating a loan application.
 Try to keep the balances on your credit cards low and don’t take on new debt (this includes co-signing on a loan) until after you close on your home Don’t pay bills late If you’re about to close on your home, stay current on your bills, you don’t want loan goes through.
 Any changes to your credit status could affect the likelihood of closing on your new home.

 Don’t open/close credit card accounts